gregfeliu/Vowel_Finder/README.md

 # Vowel Finder

 ## Description
 This was my final project at Flatiron Data Science Bootcamp.
 Here, **I aim to find all acoustic vowels in an unmarked audio file of natural conversational speech**.
-Uses cases for this project include:
+Use cases for this project include:
 - Start building an Automatic Speech Recognition system
 - Identify languages (after segmenting and measuring component frequencies of the vowels used)
 - Phonetic research (would greatly reduce human effort needed to segment vowels from speech)